cheliotk/unity_abm_framework/README.md

 ABMU implements agent behaviour through the concept of the `Stepper` object.
 A `Stepper` is a single self-contained method that is defined and executed by an agent.
 When a `Stepper` is created, it is automatically added to the execution queue to be executed at subsequent updates.

 The overview of a model implemented in ABMU is the following:
-1. `Agents` define their own behaviours as `Steppers`, and register them to the `Scheduler`.
+1. `Agents` define their own behaviours as `Steppers`, and register them with the `Controller`.
-2. The `Controller` handles top-level model elements, such as adding `Agents` to the simulation, keeping track of simulation parameters, etc.
+2. The `Controller` passes `Steppers` to the `Scheduler` queue for execution, and handles general top-level model elements, such as adding `Agents` to the simulation, keeping track of simulation parameters, etc.
 3. On each frame, the `Scheduler` loops through all `Steppers` registered to execute at that frame, and calls the relevant method on each agent.

 A simulation in ABMU is contained within a Unity scene, and requires 3 elements: